openwhisk-blog/openwhisk.blog/content/post/advocate/right-abstraction.md

 author = "Michele Sciabarrà"
-title = "Picking the right level of abstraction" date = "2020-08-27" description = "OpenWhisk has the 'just right' level of commplexity for developing cloud native applications" tags = [ "Advocate" ]
+title = "Picking the right level of abstraction" date = "2020-08-27" description = "OpenWhisk has the 'just right' level of complexity for developing cloud native applications" tags = [ "Advocate" ]
 +++